realraum/CampChecklist/README.md

 ## Securing your devices
-All security measures for devices on public Internet networks also apply here – threats might come from untrusted devices _within_, as well as from maleficent third parties _outside_ the Congress network.
+All security measures for devices on public Internet networks also apply here – threats might come from untrusted devices _within_, as well as from maleficent third parties _outside_ the Camp network.

-Read the [How to survive guide][1] in the Congress Wiki.
+Read the [How to survive guide][1] in the Camp Wiki.
 There are many excellent tips in there.

 ### Backups
-Make fresh backups of ALL the devices you bring to CCCongress.
+Make fresh backups of ALL the devices you bring to CCCamp.
 Test that you can actually restore data from those backups!

 ### BIOS/EFI Password